dchandak99/INRIA_Internship/README.md

     - Recipes
     - Bi-Operational Semantics

-- *Dummy* Events to unhide silent actions
+- *Dummy* Events in SAPIC to unhide silent actions for the translation
-- **Proof** that Tamarin Equivalence implies SAPIC equivalence i.e. ensured the soundness of the translation from SAPIC to Tamarin.
+- **Proof** that Tamarin Equivalence implies SAPIC equivalence i.e. ensured the soundness of the translation from SAPIC to Tamarin